Saadallah-design/alx-listing-app/README.md

 In React and Next.js, a **component** is a reusable, self-contained piece of UI.
 Components are the building blocks of a web application.

 * **Why we use it:** Breaking the UI into components allows for a modular and organized structure.
 We can create a `Button` component, a `Card` component, or a `Header` component and reuse them throughout the application.
 This makes the code easier to manage, debug, and scale.
-Components also manage their own state and can be composed together to build complex interfaces.
+Components also manage their own state and can be composed together to build complex interfaces.# alx-listing-app-00